Poulinakis-Konstantinos/Blogging-Journey/Keras-Tuner-Complete-Tutorial/README.md

 </div>
 </br>

-The code can be found in the keras_tuner.ipynb file and is thoroughly explained in the [medium blog post](https://pub.towardsai.net/keras-tuner-tutorial-hyperparameter-optimization-tensorflow-keras-computer-vision-example-c9abbdad9887)
+The full code can be found in the [keras_tuner.ipynb](keras-tuner.ipynb) file and is thoroughly explained in the [medium blog post](https://pub.towardsai.net/keras-tuner-tutorial-hyperparameter-optimization-tensorflow-keras-computer-vision-example-c9abbdad9887)

 [![cover](Images/cover.png)](https://pub.towardsai.net/keras-tuner-tutorial-hyperparameter-optimization-tensorflow-keras-computer-vision-example-c9abbdad9887)